 With a background in sociocultural anthropology, archaeology, fine art and digital media, I synthesize ways in which we can tell our plural histories.
 Research and arts activism conducted with various social groups and peoples has allowed for me to apply various teaching and learning practices towards art-making, curating interactive exhibitions and programming.

-As a first-generation Mexican-American–I identify as a Xicanx Indígena, raised in near Kuruvungna (West Los Angeles)–much of my own fluid identity informs my research interests in Mesoamerican ethno-archaeology, education, and museum & curatorial studies.
+As a Coca descendent, raised near Kuruvungna (West Los Angeles)–much of my own fluid identity informs my research interests in Mesoamerican ethno-archaeology, education, and museum & curatorial studies.
 The driving force of my research and artistic practice is the trajectory of storytelling as means of performing personal identity and mapping memories.

 Curatorial + Museum Projects